Play the full or 90 second version of the consumer video on your website and in model homes. Co-brand the video by adding your logo. Learn more.

 EPA has developed eligibility and verification guidance for the following specific housing sectors:

 Version 3 includes new and more rigorous requirements for builders, raters, and HVAC contractors.
-EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the guidelines.
+EPA requires that they each complete training on Version 3 to promote successful adoption and has created a number of resources to assist them in understanding the Program Requirements.
 Learn More